You can send us a message, or request a call from your local business development director. Whatever support you need we’re here to help.

 We are constantly testing the ability of our systems to protect our staff and service our clients.

-At our Head Office in London, our staff have been working from home for the last 28 weeks with no reduction in service levels.
+At our Head Office in London, our staff have been working from home with no reduction in service levels.

-At our Adviser Support office in Reading and our Sales office in Glasgow, our staff have also been servicing you from home for the last 28 weeks.
+At our Adviser Support office in Reading and our Sales office in Glasgow, our staff have also been servicing you from home.
 Again, we have neither seen, nor expect any noticeable reduction in service levels from either team.

 The staff at our Administration office in Newport have been designated as critical workers and accordingly are still able to work on site.
 Notwithstanding this, 100% of the dealing team are successfully working from home.
 Only a skeleton staff are currently on site to process the receipt of paper application forms and co-ordinate client mailings.
 We're very happy with the resilience of our Administration office during this challenging time and so far our service levels have been unaffected.